-NGIoT will serve, strengthen and support the entire IoT LSP programme’s vision to ensure a human-centric IoT evolution in NGI area.
-Towards this, clear alignment between the overall IoT LSP programme objectives as well as the overarching Next Generation Internet vision and plans is more than necessary ,along with the close collaboration between the relevant projects and initiatives.
+NGIoT strengthens and supports the entire IoT LSP programme’s vision to ensure a human-centric IoT evolution.
+Towards this, clear alignment between the overall IoT LSP programme objectives as well as the overarching NGIoT vision is necessary, along with close collaboration between the relevant projects and initiatives.

 The main objective is to build the first European IoT ecosystem across 9 Deployment Sites (DS) in seven European countries, reusing and scaling up underlying open and proprietary IoT platforms, technologies and standards, and integrating new interfaces needed to provide interoperability across these heterogeneous platforms, that will enable the deployment and operation at large scale of Active & Healthy Ageing IoT based solutions and services, supporting and extending the independent living of older adults in their living environments, and responding to real needs of caregivers, service providers and public authorities.

 SynchroniCity aims at providing enablers for integrating heterogeneous IoT components into SynchroniCity, together with a market place for compliant IoT products and solutions, in order to simplify the adoption and integration by smart cities and apps developers.

 “U4IoT (User Engagement for Large Scale Pilots in the Internet of Things) brings together 9 partners from 5 European countries.

 The objectives are to develop toolkit for LSPs end-user engagement and adoption, including online resources, privacy-compliant crowdsourcing tools, guidelines and an innovative privacy game for personal data protection risk assessment and awareness, online training modules.”